Back to blog

 As with every other state in the United States, California also requires you to make estimated tax payments.
 If you expect to owe an estimated tax of at least $500 to the IRS, then you have to gather your records and file your estimated taxes.
 Make sure you respect the deadlines for the tax year that you are paying for.

-Due dates for quarterly estimated tax payments are spread throughout the year, having you input four forms and payments.
-The dates for California are the same as with the rest of the United States.
-The only difference is the percentage needed for each payment.
+Due dates for quarterly estimated tax payments are spread throughout the year, requiring four forms and payments.
+The dates for California match the federal schedule, but the percentage of the estimated tax required for each payment may differ.

 • First Quarter - April 15, 2021 - 30%